MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-cosmos-db-connection.md

 ## Step 1: Choose an Azure Data Explorer table and configure its table mapping

 Before you create a data connection, create a table where you'll store the ingested data and apply a mapping that matches schema in the source Cosmos DB container.
+If your scenario requires more than a simple mapping of fields, you can use [update policies to transform and map data](#transform-and-map-data-with-update-policies) ingested from your change feed.

 The following shows a sample schema of an item in the Cosmos DB container: